 While you may have read the instructions once, go back and take a second look.
 In some cases, you will find a simple oversight is to blame for an issue that you may be experiencing.

 What if these solutions do not work?

 If you carefully examine the above causes and corrective action, you will find that 95% of the time this issue will resolve itself.
 However, it could be the case that you are not a good candidate for an oral appliance.
 Before throwing in the towel, take advantage of the customer service that is provided by the company who produces your particular device.
 Most of them are eager and more than willing to assist you with any issues that you may be experiencing.
-They may for instance send you a larger (or smaller) model that may offer a better fit or perhaps give additional advice to help prevent their device from falling out of your mouth.
+They may, for instance, send you a larger (or smaller) model that may offer a better fit or perhaps give additional advice to help prevent their device from falling out of your mouth.

 Whatever you do, don’t give up immediately.
-The snoring mouthguard really does work great once you become accustom to wearing one.
+The snoring mouthguard really does work great once you become accustomed to wearing one.
 When first introduced to the oral appliance, I too had experienced issues keeping it in my mouth throughout the night.
 Had I given up early on, I would have missed out on an effective and inexpensive solution to my snoring problem.